There are no products in this category

 Pink Tourmaline has extremely warm fluid energies in lithotherapy.
 Its therapeutic characteristics make it particularly effective against the negative effects of emotions and sensations.
 This natural stone expresses love by acting on the Heart Chakra.
 Love for oneself and others, not only love inside a partnership.
 It allows the user to experience life through the lens of pink.
 Its benefits have a powerful calming impact, resulting in a strong sense of security.
 Rubellite is a protective stone that looks after both the body and the intellect.
 Its tremendous qualities comfort the bereaved while boosting their self-esteem.
 It cleanses the emotions of all sorts of negativity thanks to its cleansing properties.
 This mineral enhances the attributes of its owner by bringing mental clarity.
 Its gentle qualities help you sleep better at night.
 It is a stone that may be used for both healing and support.
 Its calming vibrations, as an ally of feelings, also help to stabilize feelings.
 It promotes recovery from trauma and suffering.
 It is a True Guide to Love since it alleviates negative emotions like melancholy and unhappiness.
 It motivates us to progress while also offering comfort and support.
 It takes us along the path of joy and gives us hope.
 It instils a sense of optimism in us, rejuvenating our ideas and perspectives on the world.
 This faculty then assists us in determining our role in the cosmos, as well as the development of creativity and imagination.

 Pink tourmaline earrings with an emerald cut are available in white, yellow, pink, or silver gold.
 Dangling earrings with butterfly clasps or safety clasps are available.
-For example, 750 Rose Gold Tourmaline Earrings are a hallmark of understated beauty.
+For example, 750 Rose Gold Pink Tourmaline Earrings are a hallmark of understated beauty.
 Two cushion-cut stones can be used to make them.
 The stone is kept in place at two locations and fastened to the ear by a tiny metal pin set with two 1.2 mm diamonds, transforming a functional element - the clasp - into an aesthetic success: a beautiful line of diamonds.
 A pair of pink tourmaline earrings in gold with two 7mm long pears and a 1.5mm diameter diamond at the top is another option.
-The design is straightforward, light, and understated, yet incredibly lovely.
+The design is straightforward, light, and understated, yet incredibly lovely and similar to pink sapphire earrings.

 Because gold is a delicate metal, earrings tend to tarnish over time.
 This is not an indicator of low quality, but rather normal wear and tear.
 To guarantee a long life, remove them before handling any home or cosmetic goods since these tend to dull the metal's and jewels' brightness.
 Tarnishing is also caused by other, sadly unavoidable elements like perspiration or dust.
 As a result, constant care is required to keep them gleaming all year.
 If the scratches on your pink tourmaline earrings are too bothersome, you may get them repaired by a professional.
 The gemstone will be polished by artisan jewellers to give it a new lease of life.
 They will check to see whether any of the claws around each stone have moved.
 This examination should be performed every two years.
 We propose polishing/rhodium plating white gold and silver jewellery every two years to bring it back to its original lustre.